-- 3.1 ensures the educational intervention, behavioural objectives, and client goals are defined in collaboration with the client - 3.2 ensures a content outline is contained within the education plan - 3.3 ensures there is evidence of regular evaluation of learning objectives and redefinition of objectives as necessary - 3.4 utilises current research and evidence based care - 3.5 ensures the evaluation of the diabetes education process includes assessing the impact of education on the client, the institution and the community - 3.6 utilises evaluation measures such as: - changes in knowledge, attitude, skills and behaviour e.g, smoking cessation, defined self-management tasks, blood glucose monitoring, footcare - changes in physiological measures e.g, HbA1c, BMI/waist measurements, lipid profiles, blood pressure, microalbuminuria - improvements to service delivery e.g, presentations to Emergency Room, risk reducing behaviours, length of stay, group and 1-1 services.
+- 3.1 ensures the educational intervention, behavioural objectives, and client goals are defined in collaboration with the client - 3.2 ensures a content outline is contained within the education plan - 3.3 ensures there is evidence of regular evaluation of learning objectives and redefinition of objectives as necessary - 3.4 utilises current research and evidence based care - 3.5 ensures the evaluation of the diabetes education process includes assessing the impact of education on the client, the institution and the community - 3.6 utilises evaluation measures such as: - changes in knowledge, attitude, skills and behaviour e.g, smoking cessation, defined selfmanagement tasks, blood glucose monitoring, foot care - changes in physiological measures e.g, HbA1c, BMI/waist measurements, lipid profiles, blood pressure, microalbuminuria - improvements to service delivery e.g, presentations to Emergency Room, risk reducing behaviours, length of stay, group and 1-1 services.

-Professional Responsibility and Accountability
+5 Professional Responsibility and Accountability

-Standard 4 - Professional Practice
+5.1 Standard 4 - Professional Practice

-The diabetes educator is either registered with the appropriate state or territory registration board or, where no such registration board exits, is recognised as being qualified to practise by the appropriate national professional association, assumes responsibility for their professional development and pursues continuing education to ensure their practice remains current, reflects the needs of the community and the ADEA credentialling program.
+The CDE is either registered with the appropriate registration board or, where no such registration board exits, is recognised as being qualified to practice by the appropriate national professional association, assumes responsibility for their professional development and pursues continuing education to ensure their practise remains current, reflects the needs of the community and the ADEA credentialling program.

-The Diabetes Educator
+The Credentialled Diabetes Educator

-- 4.1 undertakes an appropriate course of study to supplement their basic professional education and experience - 4.2 remains current with accepted evidence based techniques and knowledge - 4.3 maintains documentation of professional development activities that reflect ADEA credentialing and re credentialing process e.g. maintains a professional portfolio - 4.4 participates in ethical research relating to diabetes care and education, and incorporates evidence based care into practice - 4.5 seeks to incorporate the appropriate changes based on the results of annual selfevaluation and peer review into practice - 4.6 is registered and practises within the scope of their primary profession, and is accountable and responsible for their practice at all times.
+- 4.1 undertakes an appropriate course of study to supplement their basic professional education and experience - 4.2 remains current with accepted evidence based techniques and knowledge - 4.3 maintains documentation of professional development activities that reflect ADEA credentialling and re credentialling process e.g. maintains a professional portfolio - 4.4 participates in ethical research relating to diabetes care and education, and incorporates evidence based care into practice - 4.5 seeks to incorporate the appropriate changes based on the results of annual self-evaluation and peer review into practice - 4.6 is accountable and responsible for their practice at all times.

-Standard 5 - Quality Management
+5.2 Standard 5 - Quality Management

-A quality management program, appropriate to the clinical environment is used to monitor and evaluate the practice of the diabetes educator.
+A quality management program, appropriate to the clinical environment is used to monitor and evaluate the practice of the CDE.

-- 5.1 ensures a quality management plan is developed, documented and evaluated on a continual basis - 5.2 ensures a quality management program includes evaluation of the structure, process and outcomes of a service provided by the diabetes educator.
-The program includes: - data to monitor client care - assessment of data to identify trends/deficits in client care provided by the service/individual practitioner - remedial action taken to address identified deficits - evaluation of remedial actions - dissemination of results to appropriate stakeholders
+- 5.1 ensures a quality management plan is developed, documented and evaluated on a continual basis - 5.2 ensures a quality management program includes evaluation of the structure, process and outcomes of a service provided by the CDE.
+The program includes: - data to monitor client care - assessment of data to identify trends/deficits in client care provided by the service/individual practitioner - remedial action taken to address identified deficits

-- 5.3 ensures a written quality management program that describes: - the objectives and expected outcomes of the program - assessment methods and time lines - key stakeholders, colleagues and target groups - a mechanisms for reporting results - strategies for implementing changes based on the evaluation - 5.4 ensures a quality management program is presented to the appropriate level of administration on a regular basis.
+- evaluation of remedial actions - dissemination of results to appropriate stakeholders - 5.3 ensures a written quality management program that describes: - the objectives and expected outcomes of the program - assessment methods and time lines - key stakeholders, colleagues and target groups - a mechanism for reporting results - strategies for implementing changes based on the evaluation - 5.4 ensures a quality management program is presented to the appropriate level of administration on a regular basis.

-Organisational Policies and Procedures Responsibility and Accountability
+6 Organisational Policies and Procedures

+6.1 Responsibility and Accountability

-Standard 6 - Organisational Structure
+6.2 Standard 6 - Organisational Structure

-There is an organisational structure with a documented philosophy and objectives that is used as a guide for planning, implementing and evaluating all aspects of diabetes care.
+There is an organisational structure with a documented philosophy and objectives that are used as a guide for planning, implementing and evaluating all aspects of diabetes care.